 A low tide coincided with cold, clear skies that reflected light from the myriad razor clam shells scattered on the beach.
 The azure blue skies provided a counterpoint to the rich, recently washed sand on this expansive, flat beach.
 The sense of scale and perspective here can be mesmerising and uplifting at the same time.
 Take care close to the sea as the tide turns back in, as it returns swiftly to its high water mark.

 A bright winter day at Brancaster.

-Brancaster has a stunning beach, stretching for miles in front of the golf course and sand dunes.
+Brancaster has a stunning beach, which stretches for miles in front of the golf course and the sand dunes.
 At low tide, you can see the wreck of the S S Vina.
-The soft sand is ideal for making sand castles, but there are kite surfers here too, on windy days.
+The soft sand is ideal for making sand castles, but there are kite surfers here too on windy days.
 This is a well-to-do area and there are excellent shops, restaurants and boat trips, that run from Brancaster Staithe.
-Wildlife, particularly resident and migratory birds, features strongly along this stretch of coastline, including Marsh Harriers, avocets, oystercatchers and terns.
+Wildlife, particularly resident and migratory birds, features strongly along this stretch of coastline, including Marsh Harriers, avocets, oyster catchers and terns.
 Brancaster is also known for its mussels, in season when there is an ‘R’ in the month.

 A bright, chilly start to the day for Margaret and her dogs.

 Bright blue sky and sunshine were the order of the day, as seems to happen each time I visit Brancaster beach.
 The tide was rising quickly over this expansive, flat beach and the fine weather apparently followed an unsettled spell, so the beach was inhabited by returning locals and visitors, many paddling in the warm spring water at the sea’s edge.